aptech/docs/docs/CR-saved.rst

 Purpose
 ----------------

-Writes a matrix in memory to a GAUSS data set in a specified format on disk.
+Writes a matrix in memory to a GAUSS dataset in a specified format on disk.

 Format
 ----------------